Where No Fan Has Gone Before: Plot

-Philip J. Fry learns that the Star Trek franchise has been forbidden since the series became a worldwide religion in the 2200s; all of its fans were killed during the Star Trek Wars and the "sacred" tapes of its 79 episodes and six movies were burned, with the remaining copies sent to the forbidden planet Omega 3.
+Philip J. Fry learns that the Star Trek franchise has become forbidden since it became a worldwide religion in the 2200s; all of its fans were killed during the Star Trek Wars and the "sacred" tapes of every episode of the original series and its films were incinerated, with the remaining copies sent to a forbidden planet known as Omega 3.
 Outraged, Fry takes Leonard Nimoy's head from the Head Museum and convinces Bender and Leela to join him in a mission to recover the tapes.

 On Omega 3, they find several original sets from Star Trek, and most of the original cast with new bodies and eternal youth.
 An energy being named Melllvar explains that he became a Trekkie after watching the discarded tapes over and over again.
 Melllvar gives Nimoy a body, and orders the actors and the Planet Express crew to participate in a Star Trek convention until the end of time, killing Welshie, a supporting character, to ensure their obedience.
 While Melllvar forces the cast to perform his fan script, Bender, Leela and Fry escape in the Planet Express Ship.
 Fry convinces the crew to attack Melllvar to save the actors, but Melllvar destroys the ship's engine as he drags it back to the planet.